-The registered office of the Company has changed from B03-B-13-1, Level 13, Menara 3A, KL Eco City, No. 3, Jalan Bangsar, 59200 Kuala Lumpur to Level 5, Tower 8, Avenue 5, Horizon 2, Bangsar South City, 59200 Kuala Lumpur.
+The registered office of the Company is located at Level 5, Tower 8, Avenue 5, Horizon 2, Bangsar South City, 59200 Kuala Lumpur.
 The principal place of business of the Company is located at 42, Jalan BM 1/2, Taman Bukit Mayang Emas, 47301 Petaling Jaya, Selangor Darul Ehsan.